lf-edge/ekuiper/docs/en_US/guide/sources/builtin/edgex.md

   - `mqtt`: Use the MQTT broker as EdgeX message bus.
 See [Optional Configuration (Specifically for MQTT)](#optional-configuration-specifically-for-mqtt) for more MQTT-related configurations.
   - `redis`: Use Redis as the EdgeX message bus.
 Redis is the default message bus when using EdgeX docker compose.

-  EdgeX Levski introduces two types of information message bus, eKuiper supports these two new types from 1.7.1, respectively
+  EdgeX Levski introduces two types of information message bus, eKuiper supports these two new types from 1.7.1, respectively:

   - `nats-jetstream`
   - `nats-core`